Paula O’Callaghan: Creating Beautiful Ethnic Spaces

 Jiang-Nan Chun restaurant, Four Seasons Singapore – This Cantonese restaurant is inspired by the land south of the Yangtze, the longest river in China, and the culturally rich lifestyle of the people living there.
 Elements such as fishermen baskets, rich wool carpets, medical cupboards and bird figurines are placed throughout the restaurant to reminisce the fertile region of Jiang-Nan.

-A Chat with Paula O’Callaghan, Senior Associate at Hirsch Bedner Associates, about designing ethnic interiors
+Paula O’Callaghan, Partner at Hirsch Bedner Associates, chats about designing ethnic interiors

 Do your research and do not be afraid to bounce ideas off of people who are of that particular ethnicity or culture to see what their perception of your idea is.
 If they tell you something is too themed or cliche, you have to be sensitive enough to listen, learn and amend the design.”